What Are Hydrocarbons?

 Due to their different molecular structures, the empirical formula of hydrocarbons is also different from each other.
 For instance, alkanes, alkynes or alkenes, the amount of bonded hydrogen decreases in alkenes and alkynes.
 This is mainly due to the “self-bonding” or catenation of carbon that prevents the complete saturation of the hydrocarbon by the formation of double or triple bonds.
 The ability of hydrocarbons to bond to themselves is known as catenation.
 With such capabilities, they can form more complex molecules like cyclohexane and in rare instances, aromatic hydrocarbons like benzene.

 Meanwhile, cracking of Hydrocarbons is a process in which heavy organic molecules are broken down into lighter molecules.
 This is accomplished by supplying an adequate amount of heat and pressure.
 Sometimes catalysts are used to speed up the reaction.
 This process plays a very important role in the commercial production of diesel fuel and gasoline.

 ⇒ Check: Combustion of Hydrocarbons

 Alkanes with 10 C-atoms or less are generally gases at room temperatures more than 10 C-atoms, the molecules are gases or liquid.
 Alkanes generally have low boiling and melting points owing to their weak Vanderwal’s interaction.

 The boiling point depends on the following factors:

 - Molecular mass

 Alkanes having high molecular mass and high boiling points.
 Eg: C2H6 has more boiling point than CH4

-Alkanes having the same molecular mass but having a different number of branches, the one with less branching has more boiling point this is because of the Vanderwal’s force weak on as area increases.
+Alkanes having the same molecular mass but having a different number of branches, the one with less branching has more boiling point this is because of Vanderwal’s force weak as the area increases.

 For example, CH3-CH2-CH2-CH3 has more boiling point.
 Alkanes are very feebly soluble in water, but they are soluble in non-polar solvents such as Benzene, CCl4, etc.